 Every parent knows going in that their baby probably won't be letting them sleep much for the first few weeks.
-But they might not realise that sleep isn't a straightforward path to no nighttime wake ups after the newborn phase!
+But they might not realize that sleep isn't a straightforward path to no nighttime wake-ups after the newborn phase!

 Many people assume that their baby will be sleeping consistently through the night after only a few months, with issues rarely coming up after this.
-However, the reality of sleep for your 10 month old isn't usually this easy - or forgiving!
+However, the reality of the 10-month-old sleep schedule isn't usually this easy - or forgiving!

 Don't panic though, as we're here to help with some recommendations of how to combat sleepless nights and get your little one sleeping on a regular schedule.

-In this blog, we'll go through how much sleep your 10 month old baby needs, some example schedules, the 10 month sleep regression, and some tips on how to create and maintain the best schedule for you and your baby.
+In this blog post, we'll go through how much sleep your 10-month-old baby needs, some example schedules, the 10-month sleep regression, and some tips on how to create and maintain the best schedule for you and your baby.

 In this article: